Yoctol/bottender/docs/the-basics-actions.md

 }
 ```

-> **Note:** The `context` variable provides methods differently between the platforms.
+> **Note:** The `context` variable provides methods differently among platforms.
 You can apply a progressive enhancement strategy using platform-specific methods.

 ## Composing Actions